Industrial Action - messages for the public

 Could union members still go out on strike in a trust that has no official industrial action mandated?

 Action can only be taken where the employer has been notified of strike action by the union after a ballot authorising such action at that employer.
 It’s unlawful to take part in ‘secondary action’ (going on strike in sympathy with people who work for a different employer).
-Information is available on the government website on the rights of staff around taking industrial action.
+Information is available here on the rights of staff around taking industrial action.

 Can staff working in a derogated area still strike?